jacksonk3lly/3DEngine/README.md

 java Main

-Then after adjusting the field of view or hitting reload mesh you can translate the camera around with wasd and adjust the pitch and yaw with the arrow keys.
+Then after adjusting the field of view or hitting reload mesh you can translate the camera around with wasd.
+Up and down with shift and space.
+Adjust the pitch and yaw with the arrow keys.

 Additionally you can move the last imported mesh with the xyz keys.